Wellbeing and prevention

 We have helped provide online resources to help support people’s wellbeing, including:

-- launching the Mind to Mind site on NHS Inform to provide practical resources to support the mental wellbeing of the population of Scotland
+- ongoing development of the Mind to Mind site on NHS Inform to provide practical resources that support the mental wellbeing of the population of Scotland

 - creating a specific section on mental health and money worries on Mind to Mind, signposting this content, and other sources of mental health support, on the Cost of Living portal